openpracticelibrary/openpracticelibrary/src/pages/practice/stakeholders-interview.md

     ## **Some Helpful Tips:**

-    * **Establish psychological safety:** It is essential for the participants to create a secure and comfortable atmosphere.
-And they feel relaxed and safe.
-For example, clarify the intention of the interview, when, how and to whom the information will be shared, promote active listening, encourage them to reflect and answer.
+    * **Establish psychological safety:** Create a secure, comfortable and relaxed environment for the participants.
+Also, make it clear what the interview's goal is, as well as where, how, and with whom the details will be exchanged.
+     * ** Encourage active listening** and encourage them to think before responding.
     * **Pair up with the other team members:** Have someone as observer and note taker
     * **Silence is good:** let them think and reflect back and answer, it’s not awkward.
     * **Time of the interview:** No longer than 45mins to 1 hours
     * **Practices that can be used:** empathy mapping, Affinity mapping, User Journey Mapping, Proto-personas
-    * **Don’t lead the interviewee**: Always ask open-ended questions
+    * **Don’t lead the participant**: Always ask open-ended questions
     * **What if:**
       There is a project manager and who you have agreed on the project plan should you skip the stakeholders interview?
 Absolutely not.

       **Helpful links:**

-      Preparatory research: \
+      Preparatory research:
       <https://www.thisisservicedesigndoing.com/methods/preparatory-research>

       Tips for writing a discussion guide: <https://medium.com/design-research-methods/tips-for-writing-a-discussion-guide-c08459131a54>

       Empathy mapping: <https://openpracticelibrary.com/practice/empathy-mapping/>

-      How to prepare interview: \
+      How to prepare interview:
       <https://medium.com/design-research-methods/tips-for-writing-a-discussion-guide-c08459131a54>
 people: 2+
 time: 45 min - 60 min